Using NVIDIA GPU work nodes in Kubernetes Engine cluster

 Type 1.
 Build Nvidia GPU work nodes

-In Type 1, we will explain how to build Nvidia GPU work nodes in a Kubernetes cluster.
+Type 1 explains how to build Nvidia GPU work nodes in a Kubernetes cluster.

 Step 1.
 Create Nvidia GPU node pool in Kubernetes cluster

-This document does not cover the process of creating a Kubernetes cluster.
-You can create a new cluster or add a GPU node pool to an existing cluster.
+This document does not cover how to create a Kubernetes cluster.
+Create a new cluster or add a GPU node pool to an existing cluster.

 -